daraghbyrne/marsstudio/_posts/2016-01-07-resource-fee.markdown

 ---

 <p class="message">
 	tl;dr: A lab fee of $64.25 will be charged.
-This will provide each student with a Internet of Things development toolkit.
+This will provide each student with access to the IDeATe spaces (see below) and to IDeATe equipment lending for projects.
 </p>

 The IDeATe Program is special, because the courses provide relative instruction spanning multiple fields.
 As a result, IDeATe affiliated Resources, Equipment and Spaces are tailored to support various processes and projects.
 After completing a Course within the IDeATe@Hunt Facilities, you will become apart of IDeATe@Hunt Community.
 As an IDeATe@Hunt Member, you will gain access to a Network of Faculty, Facilities, Resources, and like-minded 'Makers'.